Driving Dinner Tour #2 – Southern NEK| 06.24.19

 Southern Driving Tour: Featuring restaurants in St. Johnsbury and restaurants in Lyndonville

 In Caledonia County there are a number of restaurants that are spread out and off the beaten path.
-To start we take you outside of Saint Johnsbury, to a little fish house you’d never know was there.
+In the winter, this tour skips a few popular places, but other locations will keep you full.
+To start we take you outside of Saint Johnsbury, to a little pizza shop that also offers Greek specials.

 Go all the way through town, and park close to the village (street side or in one of the parking lots close by) There are a few great restaurants to try in the downtown district as well as a number of fun shops to browse while your food settles.

 The Freighthouse Café, housed in an old railroad depot, offers breakfast and lunch, as well as ice cream all day.
 Their little store is filled with wonderful Vermont treats from maple to pickles to jarred jams and jellies.
 A great light menu, and a dining room that faces the railroad tracks will have you invisioning times long past, adding a bit of romantic fantasy to your lunch.

 The Freighthouse is also the only Starbucks in the NEK.

 Another stop in the village is Sweet Basil’s Café.
 Serving dinner Wed. – Fri, and dinner only on Sat. (check their Facebook page for hours, reservation needs, or take out only times due to Covid) this restaurant features an eclectic blend of American and Mexican inspired items.